OwenMelbz/forget-db/README.md

   key: id
   conditions:
     - where user_id != 1
-    - orWhere cake LIKE %test%
+    - or cake LIKE "%test%"
   columns:
     firstname: firstname
     lastname: lastname